gitananun/textai/README.md

-# TextAI - The eyes chico they never lie...
+# TextAI - Words into Worlds 💬 🌎

+> "The eyes chico they never lie..." - Tony Montana

 ## Overview